 Walking into the gym and getting started on your workouts is a great first step, but you need to make sure you are consistently pushing yourself in order for you to make progress, keeping a training diary is a great way to make sure this is happening.

 Keeping your workouts fun

 Remember how I said that consistency is key to your progress?
-Well, if you’re getting bored of your training, you’re going to want to start skipping sessions and you’ll loose motivation at a rapid rate.
+Well, if you’re getting bored of your training, you’re going to want to start skipping sessions and you’ll lose motivation at a rapid rate.
 That’s a fast track to failure right there!

-Your workouts should be changing every four weeks to keep things fresh, it also gives you something to look forward if you start feeling boredom creep in.
+Your workouts should be changing every four weeks to keep things fresh, it also gives you something to look forward to if you start feeling boredom creep in.
 The style of workout should not change in the early stages of training, you’d stick to the same reps and sets you have been using already, but change around the exercises to make your body need to adjust to new movements.

 At later stages of your training, you might want to look into something called periodized training, which is a way of cycling through workout styles in order to keep progress happening.
-If you’d like to know a little more about periodisation and how it works, here’s a great article from healthline.com explaining it in detail.
+If you’d like to know a little more about periodization and how it works, here’s a great article from healthline.com explaining it in detail.

 Keep a note of when the routine was changed in your training diary, and make sure you’re updating it every workout.